915 South Mooney Boulevard

 Tulare, California 93274

-The Tulare College Center offers a complement of student services including counseling, financial aid, tutorial and other services in addition to a wide variety of educational programs.
-Students can get their transcripts, financial aid, Associated Student Body Cards (and bus passes), photo identification cards, counseling appointments, and assessment tests in Building A on the campus.
-Building A also includes a health center, bookstore, food service area, library, tutorial center, student success center, and other services offered to students as part of the college experience.
+The Tulare campus offers a full complement of student services.
+Students can get their transcripts, financial aid, Associated Student Body Cards (and bus passes), photo identification cards, counseling appointments, access and ability services, and more in Building A on the campus.
+Building A also includes a health center, bookstore, food service area, library, and tutorial center.

-Also located at the Tulare College Center is the Training Resource Center (TRC).
-With a mission to advance the economic growth and global competitiveness of business and industry in our region.
-Our vision is to be the preferred partner and provider of training and consulting solutions to Tulare and Kings County organizations.
+Also located at COS Tulare is the Training Resource Center (TRC).
+With a mission to advance the economic growth and global competitiveness of business and industry in our region, the TRC provides training and consulting solutions to Tulare and Kings County organizations.

 Hanford Educational Center